laravel-enso/documentation/docs/guide/getting-started.md

     * After addressing the error, drop all tables from your site database (or delete and recreate the database), then run `php artisan migrate --seed` again.

 ## Features
-A solid starting project, based on [Laravel](https://laravel.com) 5.8, [VueJS](https://vuejs.org) 2,
+A solid starting project, based on [Laravel](https://laravel.com) 6, [VueJS](https://vuejs.org) 2
-[Bulma](https://bulma.io), integrated themes from [Bulmaswatch](https://jenil.github.io/bulmaswatch),
-all the VueJS goodies such as [VueEx](https://vuex.vuejs.org/en) and [VueRouter](https://router.vuejs.org/en), with features like:
+(the build is done with [VueCli](https://cli.vuejs.org/), [Bulma](https://bulma.io), integrated themes from [Bulmaswatch](https://jenil.github.io/bulmaswatch), all the VueJS goodies such as [VueEx](https://vuex.vuejs.org/en) and [VueRouter](https://router.vuejs.org/en), with features like:

-- [Structure generator](https://github.com/laravel-enso/structuremanager) - powerful CLI that allows easy creation of new complex structures, generating all the needed files:
+- [Structure generator](https://github.com/laravel-enso/cli) - powerful CLI that allows easy creation of new complex structures, generating all the needed files:
     - system files for:
         - structure migration that adds menus and permissions and permission groups
-        - front-end routes
+        - front-end routes & CRUD pages
         - back-end routes
     - boilerplate files for:
         - models and table migrations